China is tired of being caught between the U.S. and North Korea

 A spokesperson for China’s Foreign Ministry called Trump’s trade tweet “unacceptable.”

-Yet the regime’s tests and escalating rhetoric have also infuriated Beijing, by calling into question its credibility to control Kim.
+Yet Pyongyang’s tests and escalating rhetoric have also infuriated Beijing, by calling into question its credibility to control Kim.

 Related: Trump Threatens to Stop U.S. Trade With China.
 Could He?